 It’s true.
 The Internet of Things is proving itself to be far more valuable than just a data-gathering technology.
 It’s literally serving to prevent major injury and fatalities on some of the most dangerous job sites in the world.

-Those who work in the Oil & Gas, Energy Production, and Construction industries know full well of the critical safety risks and environmental hazards that face them every day on the job.
-Up until now, avoidance of incidents has been a byproduct of using appropriate Personal Protective Equipment (PPE) and a regimen of regular Best Practice and safety and awareness training.
-However, since human beings are involved, not everyone is as careful and diligent as they always should be.
-And therefore “accidents” do happen.
+Those who work in the Oil & Gas, Energy Production, and Construction industries know full well the critical safety risks and environmental hazards they face daily on the job.
+Until now, avoiding incidents has been a byproduct of using appropriate Personal Protective Equipment (PPE) and a regimen of regular Best Practice and safety and awareness training.
+However, since human beings are involved, not everyone is as careful and diligent as they should be.
+And therefore, “accidents” do happen.

 The good news is that advanced information technologies, such as the Internet of Things (IoT) mixed in with a little Artificial Intelligence (AI), have been brought to the table to help dramatically reduce onsite incidents with predictive warning capabilities that have never existed in the past.